-The company offers tariffs targeted at customers who want to pay by monthly direct debit.
-So Energy does not currently offer a prepayment meter option.
+So Energy offers tariffs targeted at customers who want to pay by monthly direct debit.
+It does not currently offer a prepayment meter option.

-So Energy came joint seventh out of 35 energy companies rated by 7,355 members of the public in the annual Which? customer survey – the broadest independent view of energy firms available. joins it in seventh place, with a customer score of 75%.
+So Energy came sixth out of 35 energy companies in our poll of 7,460 members of the public.
+The annual Which? customer survey is independent and one of the broadest views of energy firms available.

 So Energy score breakdown

 Below, we show the breakdown of So Energy’s score from our latest survey.
-Scroll down to see what its customers think of its prices and customer service.
+Scroll down to see what customers think of its prices and bills.

 Which? verdict on So Energy